By Emma Griffin, vice-chair, London Living Streets

 Solutions and innovations

 The event also explored solutions.
 London Living Streets advocates a hierarchy of locations for EV charging infrastructure.
-A more detailed briefing document will follow.
+This is explored in more detail in our briefing document.

 - First and foremost, charge points should be located off streets in car parks.